sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 }
 ```

 Here after the statement having been executed, we got a `ResultSet` instance, which represents the results of a query.
 The list of column names are available with `getColumnNames`, and the actual results available with `getResults`.
-Here  retrieve the rows as a list of Json object instances with `getRows` method.
+Here we retrieve the rows as a list of Json object instances with `getRows` method.

 The `getAll`, `update`, `delete` and `deleteAll` methods follow the same pattern.
 You can look up the code on [GitHub](https://github.com/sczyh30/vertx-blueprint-todo-backend/blob/master/src/main/java/io/vertx/blueprint/todolist/service/JdbcTodoService.java).